anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 For tables that should support custom naming, create a new table manually.

-Glue can crawl data in different regions, when you define a S3 datastore to crawl, you choose whether to crawl a path in your account or another account.
+Glue can crawl data in different regions, specific paths in your account and also from another account.

+Crawler might take too long because the data is frequently getting increased, or data is compressed (but if files are in Parquet, ORC or Avro format, decompressing won't help).
+To improve performance, combine smaller files to create larger ones, or run multiple crawlers.

+Incremental crawl would work once you alredy have a data catalog, and you're already adding data.
+To create a data catalog for the first time, this won't work.

+If there is a folder in S3 with many files, and 80% of files have schema1 and 20% have schema2, only one table is created with columns of both schemas.
+Threshold is 70%-30%.
+If the distribution is like this or more equal, then two tables are created, each having columns of one schema respectively.

 > Glue ETL

 Glue ETL is a serverless simple ETL service that runs on Spark to compress, partition, convert schema, clean, enrich, find record matches, make complex transformations, before the data arrives in the target, which can be S3, RDS, Redshift or Glue Data Catalog.

 It generates code in Python or Scala, and this code can be modified.
 Your own code in Spark or PySpark scripts can be imported.
-Only works with Spark, for other frameworks, use EMR
+Only works with Spark, for other frameworks, use EMR.
+Does not support Hive.

 ETL jobs can be event-driven, on demand, on schedule (min every 5mins).

 Glue ETL works with DPUs (data processing unit), which can be up and downscaled.
 With job metrics, you can know the max. capacity in DPUs and change it to a higher number if you want better performance on the ETL job.

+When migrating a large JDBC table, the ETL job might run for a long time and eventually fail because of disk space issues (lost nodes).
+To resolve this issue, read the JDBC table in parallel.

 Job bookmark persist state from the job run and prevents reprocessing of old data.
+For data that comes frecuently, use this to only process new data, not all data.
 Works with S3 and relational db-s via JDBC if primary keys are in sequential order, and only if data is coming as new rows, not as updating rows.
+If Job bookmarks are enabled but still there is duplicate data, check that object.commit() is present and that if you have multiple concurrent jobs, set max concurrency to 1.

 ETL capabilities:

 * DropFields, DropNullFields to drop null fields, Filter (filter records, extract one part of data), Join, Map (add, delete fields),
-* FindMatchesML: identify duplicate or matching records in your dataset, even when the records don't have a common identifier and no fields match exactly
+* FindMatches: identify duplicate or matching records in your dataset, even when the records don't have a common identifier and no fields match exactly
 * Automatic format conversions: csv, json, avro, parquet, orc, xml
 * Anything Spark can do, Glue ETL can do, e.g. k-means
 * ResolveChoice: deals with ambiguities in a DynamicFrame and returns a new one. for example, two fields in the DF with the same name